Writer for the Narenji website

 Propaganda against regime

-On the morning of December 2, 2013, Revolutionary Guards agents raided Narenji's office.
-They arrested 14 staff working for the website.
+Vahedi is a writer and content producer for the Narenji (‘Orange’) website.
+On the morning of December 2nd 2013, Revolutionary Guards agents raided Narenji's office.
+They arrested 14 members of staff working for the website.
 After two days of interrogation, the office’s secretary and an intern were released.
 Along with Vahedi, the other 11 staff members were: Ali-Asghar Honarmand, Hossein Nozari, Ehsan Paknejad, Reza Nozari, Mehdi Fariabi, Amir Sadeghpour, Alireza Vaziri, Mohammad Moosazade, Mustafa Pourqarib and Malihe Nakaee.

 Pot Sharq Govashir was the parent company of Narenji, a Persian news and analytical website established in 2007 that focused on technology.
 The website was originally developed by local tech-enthusiast bloggers in Kerman, and soon became one of the most popular outlets on the subject.
 The website won an award for best educational website at the third annual online festival of Iranian websites in 2010 and Deutsche Welle described it as the best Persian language blog in 2012.